rnfc/rnfc.github.io/ivey/introduction-to-data-science/Lesson 5/Videos/index.md

 So this is a useful quantity.
 When we would draw a CV curve, we should always put a standard error band around the curve to get an idea of the variability.
 So in these previous pictures, we should've had a standard error band around the curves to give us an idea of how variable they are.
 I say here is a useful estimate, but not quite valid.
 Why is that?
 Dr. Hastie?

 *Hastie:* Well, I wonder why.
 Well, the thing is, we're computing the standard error if these were independent observations.
 But they're not strictly independent.
-Error~$$k$$~ overlaps with, Error~$$j$$~ because they share some training samples.
+Error$$_k$$ overlaps with, Error$$_j$$ because they share some training samples.
 So there's some correlation between them.
 But we use this anyway.

 *Tibshirani:* We use it, and it's actually quite a good estimate.
 And people have shown this mathematically.
 An important point being that is that the cross-validation separates the training part of the data from the validation part.
 When we talk about bootstrap method in the next part of this section, we'll see that that's not the case, and that's going to cause a problem.
 So cross-validation explicitly separates the training set from the validation set in order to get a good idea of test error.
 OK.
 So this again, I'll reemphasize that cross-validation is a very important technique to understand, both for quantitative responses and classification.